SaFest 2026 weeklong programme

 Tuesday

-09:30 Responding to technology assisted child sexual abuse - Lawrence Jordan, Marie Collins Foundation
+09:30 The Bigger Picture: The impact of technology-assisted child sexual abuse - Megan Hinton, Marie Collins Foundation

 11:15 Break